How cartoons are spoofing Trump’s heated reaction to the election results

-“The first cartoon I drew this week was on a more predictable aspect to this election,” the Pulitzer winner says.
+“The first cartoon I drew this week was on a more predictable aspect to this election,” the Pulitzer Prize winner says.
 “Since Trump had threatened legal action before the first ballot was even cast, the cartoon I drew for Election Day reflected the distinct possibility that this presidential race would end up in court.”

 As the results rolled in and the Biden-Harris ticket took a commanding lead, Bennett says he could zero in on Trump’s tactics of denial.

 “With the election in the hands of just a few battleground states, the president's reaction was quintessential Trump,” he says.
-“He either filed frivolous lawsuits against the states that were threatening his re-election bid, or he baselessly dismissed the results from those states as being the product of a rigged election.
+“He either filed frivolous lawsuits against the states that were threatening his reelection bid, or he baselessly dismissed the results from those states as being the product of a rigged election.

 “If the people had spoken, their president didn't seem all too interested in listening.”

-Adam Zyglis, the Pulitzer-winning cartoonist for the Buffalo News, faced a similar challenge as he drew of Trump clinging to the presidency — even as his chances of winning began to fade.
+Adam Zyglis, the Pulitzer Prize-winning cartoonist for the Buffalo News, faced a similar challenge as he drew an image of Trump clinging to the presidency — even as his chances of winning began to fade.

-“Satirizing Trump this week has been especially hard, because he continues to be act as a grotesque exaggeration of himself in the midst of a moment of such gravity,” Zyglis says.
+“Satirizing Trump this week has been especially hard, because he continues to act as a grotesque exaggeration of himself in the midst of a moment of such gravity,” Zyglis says.
 “How does one caricature a caricature?

 “In many ways, Trump’s actions and words used to delegitimize the election have been predictable,” he continues.
 “For months, he’s been undercutting the election and attacking mail-in ballots.
 But to see and hear him spew such lies from the White House [Thursday] was heartbreaking.
 Our elections sit at the foundation of our democracy, and every American should be appalled.”